Bureau

 Group: non-attached

 Fabio Massimo Castaldo was elected to the European Parliament in the 2014 elections for the Five Star Movement.
-He is currently the 14th Vice President of the European Parliament and became Vice-President of the LGBTI Intergroup in December 2015.
+He became Vice-President of the LGBTI Intergroup in December 2015.
+He was the 14th Vice President of the European Parliament during the first half of the 9th parliamentary term.

-In his parliamentary work, Fabio is a member of the Committees on Foreign Affairs, Constitutional Affairs and Security and Defence.
-He is a substitute member of the Sub-Committee on Tax Matters.
+In his parliamentary work, Fabio is a member of the Committees on Foreign Affairs and Security and Defence.
+He is substitute in the Committee on Economic and Monetary Affairs and Sub-Committee on Tax Matters.

 Fabio is a member of two Delegations: for relations with the Maghreb countries and the Arab Maghreb Union, including the EU-Morocco, EU-Tunisia and EU-Algeria Joint Parliamentary Committees and to the Euro-Latin American Parliamentary Assembly.